7Rocky/HackTheBox-scripts/Machines/Scanned/README.md

 	fmt.Printf("[*] Hash: \t %s\n\n", hash)
 ```

-Once done, we open the wordlist file and begin computing hashes using the same algorithm and salt until we find a coincidende:
+Once done, we open the wordlist file and begin computing hashes using the same algorithm and salt until we find a coincidence:

 ```go
 	file, err := os.Open(os.Args[1])